celiason/museum-news/README.md

 ## Connecting a LLM

 I consider several possible LLMs (GPT-4o, GPT-4o mini, Llama 3, Claude 3.5).
 Since I wanted to make this free for people to use, I steered away from commercial APIs and instead focused on free LLMs available on huggingface.
 I landed on the Falcon-7B-Instruct model ([https://huggingface.co/tiiuae/falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct)).
-This model was good for chat-based applications, was trained on a relatively large data set() and had good performance according to HF leaderboards.
+This model was good for chat-based applications, was trained on a relatively large data set and had good performance according to HF leaderboards.

+## Try it out!

+The website is now live as a streamlit app!
+Feel free to try it out at the following url: [URL pending...]()

-## Adding vertnet
+## Future steps

-We might be interested in .. how many birds are there?

-or what is the first bird ever collected?
+1. __Connect a specimen database__: We might be interested in .. how many birds are there?
+What is the first bird ever collected?
+Who collected the most specimens?
+What famous collectors were working in the 1920s?

-who collected?

-what famous collectors were working in the 1920s?
+2. __Compare chunking methods, LLMs__: Other models might perform better

+3. __Add metadata__: Right now, the LLM has trouble understanding context about the documents.
+For example, what year/month they came from.
+I am thinking of trying regular expressions (or pulling metadata from BHL).